hyperledger-archives/fabric/docs/API/SandboxSetup.md

 logging output from the `obc-peer` and chaincodes.

 ###Security Setup (optional)
-From your command line terminal, move to the `/obc-dev-env` subdirectory of your workspace environment.
+From your command line terminal, move to the `/devenv` subdirectory of your workspace environment.
 Log into a Vagrant terminal by executing the following command:

     vagrant ssh

 To set up the local development environment with security enabled, you must first build and run the <b>Certificate Authority (CA)</b> server:

-    cd $GOPATH/src/github.com/openblockchain/obc-peer/obc-ca
+    cd $GOPATH/src/github.com/hyperledger/fabric/membersrvc
-    go build -o obcca-server
+    go build -o membersrvc
-    ./obcca-server
+    ./membersrvc

 Running the above commands builds and runs the CA server with the default setup, which is defined in the [obcca.yaml](https://github.com/openblockchain/obc-peer/blob/master/obc-ca/obcca.yaml) configuration file.
 The default configuration includes multiple users who are already registered with the CA; these users are listed in the 'users' section of the configuration file.
 To register additional users with the CA for testing, modify the 'users' section of the [obcca.yaml](https://github.com/openblockchain/obc-peer/blob/master/obc-ca/obcca.yaml) file to include additional enrollmentID and enrollmentPW pairs.
 Note the integer that precedes the enrollmentPW.
 That integer indicates the role of the user, where 1 = client, 2 = non-validating peer, 4 = validating peer, and 8 = auditor.